 Based on the success of the process that yielded the 2016-21 strategic plan, the board considered and approved a general process for development of the new plan, with the understanding that the Steering Committee will manage and adjust the process as appropriate.
 General timing of the phases of development are:

-- Phase 3: Communication and adoption (October – December)
+- Phase 3: Drafting and refinement (October December)

 - Phase 4: Adoption and implementation (January 2022 December 2027)